 This course introduces the student to National Incident Managemaent System and Incident Command System (NIMS/ICS) infrastructures and their application to emergency management preparedness.
 The course also prepares the student for certificastion under the Fereral Emergency Management Agency in the NIMS/ICS modules.
-Prerequisites: (Test score or ENG 051 or ENG 099 or NCS 051 ESL 100 or ENG 121 or ENG 125) and (Test score or RDG 051 NCS 052 or ENG 099 or ESL 100 or RDG 120).
+Prerequisites: Test scores or ENG 051 or NCS 051 or ESL 100 or ENG 121 or ENG 125 and Test scores or RDG 051 or NCS 052 or ESL 100 or RDG 120

-HDM 110 - Issues Hmind Defense&Emerg Mgt......(3:3:0)
+HDM 110 - Issues HmInd Defense&Emerg Mgt......(3:3:0)

 This course will familiarize the student with pertinent Department of Homeland Security enabling legislation, historical and recent disaster evernts, and the lessons learned from them.
 Students will gain an understanding of the need to balance homeland security with individual rights in the context of a free and democratic society.
-Prererquisites: (Test score or ENG 051 or ENG 099 or NCS 051 or ESL 100 or ENG 121 or ENG 125) and (Test score or RDG 051 or NCS 052 or ENG 099 or ESL 100 or RDG 120) and HDM 102.
+Prererquisites: Test score or ENG 051 or NCS 051 or ESL 100 or ENG 121 or ENG 125 and Test score or RDG 051 or NCS 052 or ESL 100 or RDG 120 and HDM 102 loss of life.
+Prerequisites: Test score of ENG 051 or NCS 051 or ESL 100 or ENG 121 or ENG 125 and Test score or RDG 051 or NCS 052 or ESL 100 or RDG 120 and HDM 102

-HDM 202 - Hmind Defn/Emerg Mgt 1st Rspnd......(3:0:0)
+HDM 202 - HmInd Defn/Emerg Mgt 1st Rspnd......(3:0:LAB_HOURS)

-This course covers the roles, responsibilities, and proper procedures first responders should utilize at the scene of events to treat injured persons, secure scenes and minimize loss of life.
-Prerequisites: (Test score of ENG 051 or ENG 099 or NCS 051 or ESL 100 or ENG 121 or ENG 125) and (Test score or RDG 051 or NCS 052 or ENG 099 or ESL 100 or RDG 120) and HDM 102.
+This course covers the roles, responsibilities, and proper procedures first responders should utilize at the scene of events to treat injured persons, secure scenes and minimize

-HDM 204 - All Hzrds/Infra/Protection(3:3:0)
+HDM 204 - All Hzrds/Infra/Protection.....(3:3:0)

 Emphasis is on the plans and procedures implemented by emergency management agencies as they prepare for and respond to a variety of emergency situations.
 Students gain knowledge of the elements of critical infrastructure protection in the U.S. and plans for continuity of operations in a pre-/post-disaster environment.
-Prerequisites: (Test score or ENG 051 or ENG 099 or NCS 051 or ESL 100 or ENG 121 or ENG 125) and (Test score or RDG 051 or NCS 052 or ENG 099 or ESL 100 or RDG 120) and HDM 102.
+Prerequisites: Test score or ENG 051 or NCS 051 or ESL 100 or ENG 121 or ENG 125 and Test score or RDG 051 or NCS 052 or ESL 100 or RDG 120 and HDM 102

-HDM 225 - Supervision Leadership in E M......(3:3:0)
+HDM 225 - Supervision Leadership in E M(3:3:0)